AliSoftware/OHHTTPStubs/README.md

 To help you with asynchronous tests, you should use the `XCTestExpectation` class.

-This class is available in Xcode 6, but if you still compile with Xcode 5, you can **use the `XCTestExpecation` subspec provided by `OHHTTPStubs`** that adds a custom implementation of this `XCTestExpecatation` class that **allows you to use it with Xcode 5 too**.
+This class is available in Xcode 6, but if you still compile with Xcode 5, you can **use the `XCTestExpectation` subspec provided by `OHHTTPStubs`** that adds a custom implementation of this `XCTestExpectation` class that **allows you to use it with Xcode 5 too**.

 ```
 pod 'OHHTTPStubs/XCTestExpectation'